pepemanboy/plcshield/README.md

 button - Button number [1 ..
 3]

-Returns: Logic level in button [bool] or -1 if the argument given is not in the range 1 to 3.
+Returns: Logic level in button [1 ..
+0] or -1 if the argument given is not in the range 1 to 3.

 ```
 int plc_analogRead(uint8_t analog_input)